shailesh1729/ecg-codec/_sources/compression/metrics.md

 The measurement ratio $\frac{m}{n}$ is not a good indicator of compression ratio.
-If the sensing matrix $\Phi$ is Gaussian, then the measurement values are real valued.
+If the sensing matrix $\Phi$ is Gaussian, then the measurement values are real-valued.
 In literature using Gaussian sensing matrices
 (e.g., {cite}`zhang2016comparison`),
 it is unclear how many bits are